AltenStarcraft/AltenStarcraft/README.md

 After the script finished copy the folder "Agents" to C:%homepath%\AppData\Local\Programs\Python\Python37-32\Lib\site-packages\pysc2

-When you did 1 and 2 you can start the move to beacon with you agent by running StartPySc2.cmd.
+When you did this you can check if everything is installed successfully by running StartPySc2.cmd.
-If you still encounter problems, please leave a comment.